About the Project

 Through research and the development of a national debate, we hope to generate a better understanding of the forces that dictate our travel choices.
 These insights we hope will contribute towards better policy making, by providing a fresh understanding of how we should think about travel and transport.
 Improved knowledge of why we travel can help us nudge the population into to making better social and environmental travel choices and will also help transport providers address the real movement needs of the public.
 The uncertainties caused by current environmental and health crises, and myriad technological developments, mean that a better understanding of travel has never been so pressing.

 A distinguished team of experts kick-started the project by writing topic sheets on the theme of ‘Why Travel?’.
 These were launched by the Secretary of State for Transport at a special event in October 2012.
-From this starting point the project will expand to include themed workshops and debates, a book, a television series and this interactive website.
+From this starting point the project has expanded to include themed workshops and debates, this blog and website, and a book published by Bristol University Press.

 Our goal is to engage the public in thinking more deeply about the reasons behind our travel and the questions this raises.
 Please explore the website fully and don’t forget to: